 Sinfonia–recit (bass)–aria (tenor)–recit (alto)–aria (alto)–recit (tenor)–chorale.

 The second cantata of the cycle for the second Sunday after Trinity.

-Clearly related to C 75 from the previous week, this was Bach′s second original cantata to be performed as part of the regular Leipzig Sunday services.
+Clearly related to C 75 from the previous week, this was Bach′s second original cantata to be performed following his Leipzig appointment.
 Comparisons between them may be found in the previous chapter where it was suggested that Bach may have initially conceived them as ideal templates for his subsequent cantata structures.
 On the other hand, he may have simply set out to impress his congregations and employers by opening his account with two extended and imposing works, each consisting of fourteen movements.
-The complementary nature of the texts, however, implies a considerable degree of forethought and planning, the one dealing with the transient nature of earthly riches and the other the call to turn away from such distractions and honour God.
+The complementary nature of the texts, however, implies a considerable degree of forethought and planning, the one dealing with the transient nature of earthly riches and the other a call to turn away from such distractions and honour God.

-Perhaps, as with the first half dozen chorale/fantasias of cycle 2, Bach is here similarly setting out his stall and demonstrating the sheer range of the possible ways in which a cantata might begin.
-For whatever Bach′s explicit motives may have been, there is no doubt that his questing need for experimentation and the discovery of new modes of expression meant that he was never going to fall into the trap of becoming a ′formula composer', mechanically producing variants upon an established model.
+Perhaps, as with the first half dozen chorale/fantasias of cycle 2, Bach is here similarly setting out his stall and demonstrating the sheer range of the possible ways in which a cantata might begin–and, indeed, continue.
+For whatever Bach′s explicit motives may have been, there is no doubt that his questing need for experimentation and the discovery of new modes of expression meant that he was never going to fall into the trap of becoming a ′formula composer’, mechanically producing variants of an established model.

 Trumpet answered by violins and oboes.